-- 1.2.1 The CPA issued Order Number 36, Regulation of Oil Distribution on 3 October 2003 to supplement Iraqi law and to support the Iraqi authorities in the lawful distribution of oil into, out of and throughout Iraq.
-It was designed to assist in preventing theft and smuggling of natural resources, pending the outcome of a full review of Iraqi law, provisions and instructions. - 1.2.2 The CPA Senior Advisor to the Iraqi Ministry of Oil (CPA Senior Advisor) maintained a spreadsheet tracking ship movements intended to ensure that for all lifted petroleum and petroleum products: ships were nominated and authorized; loaded in accordance with contractual provisions; invoiced; and the sale proceeds deposited at the Federal Reserve Bank of New York (FRBNY). - 1.2.3 Although we were not given access to the Coalition's Naval Forces, we were informed by the CPA Senior Advisor that the Coalition's Naval Forces monitored shipping in the Gulf and, where necessary, ensure that only authorized petroleum and petroleum products are shipped from Iraq. - 1.2.4 The CPA Senior Advisor monitored the Ministry of Oil and SOMO, including reviews of oil production, as documented by the North and South Oil Companies, on a daily basis. - 1.2.5 During August, the CPA engaged international security companies and local tribes to guard the pipelines and installations against sabotage. - 1.2.6 The CPA has approved a budget to replace, repair and calibrate the metering system on the pipeline network.
+The CPA issued Order Number 36, Regulation of Oil Distribution on 3 October 2003 to supplement Iraqi law and to support the Iraqi authorities in the lawful distribution of oil into, out of and throughout Iraq.
+It was designed to assist in preventing theft and smuggling of natural resources, pending the outcome of a full review of Iraqi law, provisions and instructions.

+The CPA Senior Advisor to the Iraqi Ministry of Oil (CPA Senior Advisor) maintained a spreadsheet tracking ship movements intended to ensure that for all lifted petroleum and petroleum products: ships were nominated and authorized; loaded in accordance with contractual provisions; invoiced; and the sale proceeds deposited at the Federal Reserve Bank of New York (FRBNY).

+Although we were not given access to the Coalition's Naval Forces personnel or records, we were informed by the CPA Senior Advisor that the Coalition's Naval Forces monitored shipping in the Gulf and, where necessary, ensured that only authorized petroleum and petroleum products were lifted from Iraq.

+We were informed by the CPA Senior Advisor that he performed reviews of oil production, as documented by the North and South Oil Companies, on a daily basis.

+During August 2003, the CPA engaged international security companies and local tribes to guard the pipelines and installations against sabotage.

+The CPA has approved a budget to replace, repair and calibrate the metering system on the pipeline network.
+To date, however, the equipment and services have not been contracted.

-- 1.2.7 Export sales of petroleum and petroleum products are required to be exclusively arranged and invoiced by SOMO, which is the sales arm of the Iraqi Ministry of Oil. - 1.2.8 SOMO accepts payments only through irrevocable documentary letters of credit, thus ensuring that all exports will be paid for. - 1.2.9 Cash receipts were to be deposited directly into the Oil Proceeds Receipts Account (OPRA), at the Federal Reserve Bank of New York. - 1.2.10 For each shipment, SOMO performs a matching process with Bills of Lading, Certificates of Quantity and Quality, Ullage Reports, Export Cargo Manifests and Master Receipts against invoices raised, designed to ensure that all shipments are appropriately invoiced. - 1.2.11 Currently, there are no export sales of natural gas, as there is no Iraqi infrastructure for export of natural gas.
+1.2.7 Export sales of petroleum and petroleum products are required to be exclusively arranged and invoiced by SOMO, which is the sales arm of the Iraqi Ministry of Oil.

+SOMO's policy is to accept payments only through irrevocable documentary letters of credit, thus ensuring that all exports will be paid for.

+Cash receipts were to be deposited directly into the Oil Proceeds Receipts Account (OPRA), at the Federal Reserve Bank of New York.

+For each shipment, SOMO is to perform a matching process with Bills of Lading, Certificates of Quantity and Quality, Ullage Reports, Export Cargo Manifests and Master Receipts against invoices raised, designed to ensure that all shipments are appropriately invoiced.

+Currently, there are no export sales of natural gas, as there is no Iraqi infrastructure for the export of natural gas.

-Our findings are noted in sections 3 and 4.
+1.3.1 Key internal controls tested with our findings are noted in sections 3 and 4.